When reading about real estate marketing on social media, you might get the impression that it’s the end all be all.

-Before we jump into the reasons you should not do real estate marketing on social media, let’s discuss for a moment why you might want to do it.
+Before we jump into why you should not do real estate marketing on social media, let’s discuss why you might want to do it for a moment.

 There are primary and secondary reasons why realtors should use social media.

-The primary reason is the same as with all marketing activities – You want to get more clients that increase your revenue.
+The primary reason is the same as with all marketing activities – You want to get more real estate clients that increase your revenue.

 The secondary reasons influence the primary reason directly and indirectly and usually have to do with increased conversion rates.

-Social media fits particularly well when you want to use client testimonials be it in paid advertising campaigns or in posts that you publish on your social media account.
+Social media fits particularly well when you want to use client testimonials in paid advertising campaigns or posts you publish on your social media account.

-The same is true for Facebook like campaigns and other campaign types that aim to increase social proof.
+The same applies to Facebook like-campaigns and other campaign types that aim to increase social proof.

-Social proof always has a positive effect on converting cold traffic into potential clients.
+Social proof always positively affects converting cold traffic into potential clients.

-It is also one main element you can use in copywriting to be more persuasive.
+It is one main element you can use in copywriting to be more persuasive.

 Two Reasons Why You Should Not Do Real Estate Marketing on Social Media